Friedl Dicker-Brandeis: Legacy

 After the war, Willy Groag, director of the Girls' home L 410, brought the suitcases with children's drawings to the Jewish Community in Prague.
-From the nearly 660 authors of the drawings, 550 were killed in the Holocaust.
+From the nearly 660 authors of the drawings, 550 were murdered in the Holocaust.
 The drawings are now in the Jewish Museum in Prague's collection, with some on display in the Pinkas Synagogue.

 In 1999, an exhibition of Dicker-Brandeis' work, organized by the Simon Wiesenthal Center and curated by Elena Makarova of Israel, opened in Vienna.
 It then toured to the Czech Republic, Germany, Sweden, France, USA, and Japan.
-Tokyo Fuji Art Museum founder Daisaku Ikeda, who was instrumental in bringing the exhibit to Japan, commented:

 Her work was included in the 2019 exhibition City Of Women: Female Artists in Vienna from 1900 to 1938 at the Österreichische Galerie Belvedere.